One of the ultimate goals in training your dog is being able to trust that they will do as asked without needing a food treat reward every time.

 Example 1: If your dog wants to go outside to explore, you can ask for a Sit and the real-life reward is opening the door for them.

-Example 3: While out on a walk, you can reward your dog for keeping a loose leash by allowing them a moment to go sniff that fire hydrant they’re interested in.
+Example 3: While out on a walk, you can reward your dog for keeping a loose leash by allowing them to go sniff that fire hydrant they’re interested in.

-Professional dog trainers are always thinking about what the dog wants in each particular moment, and then manipulating that reward to encourage good behavior.
+Professional dog trainers are always thinking about what the dog wants in each particular moment and then using that reward to encourage good behavior.
 If you start incorporating different types of reinforcement into your dog training journey from the beginning, it will be easier to fade out food treats later on.

 Schedules of Reinforcement: How Often You Reward Your Dog

 Let’s get a little technical now about how to properly phase out training treats.
-When we first begin teaching a new behavior, many positive reinforcement dog trainers use a schedule of Continuous Reinforcement during training sessions, meaning every correct response is rewarded, usually with a food treat.
+When we first begin teaching a new behavior, many positive reinforcement dog trainers use a schedule of Continuous Reinforcement, meaning every correct response is rewarded, usually with a food treat.

 The goal is to stop using food treats on a continuous schedule as soon as possible, and this is where many dog owners (and trainers) get stuck!
-You want to build a strong association for your puppy that a particular behavior, like Sit, is highly rewarding, but if you are rewarding for every Sit, your dog begins to expect a payment every time.
+You want to build a strong association for your puppy that a particular behavior, like Sit, is highly rewarding.
+BUT — if you are rewarding for every Sit for an extended period of time, your dog begins to expect a payment every time.
 If they are not rewarded, they will give up on that behavior since it no longer pays.
 Dr. Ian Dunbar uses the following example of why this happens:

 "The dog may deign to work for you if he feels like it and if you have food, but the first time you don’t come up with a food reward, he’ll go on strike.
 Basically, think food vending machine.
 You only use it when you want to (when you’re hungry) and if it fails to deliver food on a just a single occasion, you get mad at the machine and then never use it again."

-You want to switch to a Differential Reinforcement schedule as soon as possible with your pup to avoid the above food vending machine scenario.
+You want to switch to a Differential Reinforcement schedule as soon as possible to avoid the above food vending machine scenario.
 A Differential Reinforcement schedule means that your dog is graded on the quality of their response and given a corresponding reward to reflect it.

 Variable Intermittent Schedule of Reinforcement